codecleveland/manifesto/README.md

 # Code Cleveland Manifesto

 **Code Cleveland** is a collective effort focused on fostering the local tech community by providing support and structure to the people of Northeast Ohio.
+To be clear, the tech community means more than just programmers!
+It's anyone involved in the business of technology.

 We believe that an active and thriving community can play a monumental role in NEO's success by helping to: